weaviate/weaviate/docs/en/use/batch_requests.md

 `weaviate.batching.references.create` for the full reference and all return types.

-### 1.1.4.2 Caveats and Warnings about the Batch References importer
+#### 1.1.4.2 Caveats and Warnings about the Batch References importer

-As outlined in the beginning of this document all batch importers are designed for maximum speed.
+As outlined in the [introduction](#1-the-batch-request) all batch importers are designed for maximum speed.
 This enableds imports of large datasets.
+However, this also means that validation cannot be as thorough as on non-batched requests.
+In extreme cases this can lead to corrupting your dataset.

+##### General limitations
-However, it also means batch importers have to skip all patterns which would slow imports down.
+Due to the focus on speed and throughput at large-scale batch importers have to skip all patterns which would slow imports down, such as "reading before writing".
+In general this means that validation is less strict, and you have to make sure that your data is logically consistent.
-For NoSQL-based database connectors, such as Janusgraph, this means that the importer must avoid "read before write" patterns.

-This in turn means that the validation that is possible in weaviate is limited.
-Weaviate will validate the structure of your request and parse both the `from` and `to` beacons.
+Weaviate will be able validate the structure of your request and parse both the `from` and `to` beacons.
 For those the general structure is checked, e.g. does the beacon contain enough path segments and is the segment at the position of the ID a valid UUID?
-However, weaviate - since it must avoid reading from the database in this write operation - cannot validatate whether all properties the user specified are valid in combination.
+However, weaviate cannot validatate whether all properties the user specified are valid in combination.

+If you are in doubt, send a representative request of your batching plan to a non-batched endpoint, such as `PATCH /weaviate/v1/things` first, where validation is very strict.
+If validation is passed there it can be considered safe to be used in a batch setting as well.

+##### Connector-specific consequences

+The exact consequences of (accidentally) bypassing validation, vary between
+connectors:

+**Janusgraph (with Cassandra)**

 As an example, consider the follwing `from` beacon when using the `Janusgraph` connector, which is based on NoSQL databases: